 The recipes and tutorials I share on Erin Bakes are all drawn from my years of experience as a restaurant pastry chef, bakery owner, and cake design instructor.
-If you’re into awesome recipes, cool cake designs, and time-saving baking tips and tricks, check out my book Erin Bakes Cake!
+If you’re into awesome recipes, cool cake designs, and time-saving baking tips and tricks, check out my latest book Erin Bakes Cake!

 For more about my winding ride through candy land, read on.

 As a kid I loved to bake, but didn’t really know what real baking was.
 I thought cakes came from a box and chocolate chip cookies from the back of a bag.
 My favorite meal was chicken nuggets and fries.
 Life was simple, bland, and high in saturated fat.
 My tastebuds were turned upside down when at 16 years old my dad decided my sister and I should experience something called “fine dining”.
 We ordered all the sauces on the side and turned our noses up at most of the menu, but the end of the meal changed everything.
 We ordered two desserts: creme brûlée and vanilla bean ice cream with a raspberry balsamic reduction (on the side).
 My Jersey-born chain-restaurant-loving mind was blown.
 I’ve been chasing flavors ever since.

 I spent a small part of my misguided youth rejecting the idea that I was made for the sweet life.
 After earning a degree in business management, interning in the marketing department of the legendary Tiffany & Co., and selling ads for a business journal, I wised up and made the financially responsible decision to plate desserts at night for a local restaurant.
 Needless to say, my parents were thrilled.